 Gellért Hill rises majestically above the Danube River, offering visitors a panoramic view of the city of Budapest.
 Some of the most interesting sights on the hill include a cave church and two large monuments.

 Atop Gellért Hill sits the Citadel, a structure built by the Austrian Habsburgs between 1850 and 1854 in order to better control the city after the suppression of the Hungarian War of Independence.
-This fortress, which sits at the top of the hill, was originally about 200 meters (220 yards) long with walls about six meters (20 ft) high and up to three meters (10 ft) thick.
+This fortress, which sits at the top of the hill, was originally about 200 meters (220 yards) long with walls about six meters (20 feet) high and up to three meters (10 feet) thick.

 When the Habsburgs left Budapest as a result of the Austro-Hungarian Compromise of 1867, ownership of the fortress reverted to the city.
 They tore down part of the walls as a symbol of victory against the Austrians.
 However, the Citadel was to be used again to house Hungarian soldiers.

 The Citadel also played a role in World War II.
 Historians point out that it was from the Citadel that a German SS regiment held the city at bay.